andreimladin/java-model-dto-entity-vo-pojo-bean/README.md

 ## Model

 ## DTO
-The pattern which is known today as Data Transfer Object was mistakenly (see this definition) called Value Object in the first version of the Core J2EE Patterns.
+The pattern which is known today as Data Transfer Object was mistakenly called Value Object in the first version of the Core J2EE Patterns.
 The name was corrected in the second edition of the Core J2EE Patterns book, but the name "Value Object" became very popular and is still used as an alias for the actual DTOs.

+Properties of a DTO:
+* it is used at the highest layer in an application (like into a MVC or a Rest controller)
-* A Data Transfer Object (DTO) is just as stupid data container which is used to transport data between layers and tiers.
+* it is just as data container which is used to transport data between layers and tiers.
+* they could aggregate more entities or could have partial information from an entity
-DTOs are often java.io.Serializable (*only needed if you are going to transfer the data across JVMs.)
+* DTOs are often java.io.Serializable (*only needed if you are going to transfer the data across JVMs.)

 ## Entity